AOP in Finance: Understanding Accounting Operating Procedures

 Create an effective annual operating plan involve several critical steps:

-ensure the aAOPsupport long term corporate goals -
+- Strategic alignment ensure the aAOPsupport long term corporate goals

-gather requirements and projections from all business units -
+- Departmental input gather requirements and projections from all business units

-secure leadership buy in and resource commitment -
+- Executive approval secure leadership buy in and resource commitment

 Most organizations develop their AOP during the final quarter of the current fiscal year, allow time for thorough planning before implementation begin.